amytraylor/amytraylor.github.io/courses/MathAsArtMaterial/vibrantmatter.md

 ture of things irreducible to the culture of objects.
 It is to become better able “to be surprised by what we see.”””

 Flower Power, Black Power, Girl Power.
-Thing Power: the curious ability of inanimate things to animate, to act, to produce effects dramatic and subtle.
+Thing-Power: the curious ability of inanimate things to animate, to act, to produce effects dramatic and subtle.

 THING-POWER II: CREATIVE SELF-ORGANIZATION